voxpupuli/puppet-r10k/README.md

 Ensure you update the paths in _~/.mcollective_ when copying to new users whose name is not peadmin.
 Ideally mcollective will be used with more then just the peadmin user's certificate in the future.
-That said, if your git user does not have a home diretory, you can rename .mcollective as /etc/client.cfg and copy the certs to somewhere that is readable be the respective user.
+That said, if your git user does not have a home diretory, you can rename .mcollective as /etc/client.cfg and copy the certs to somewhere that is readable by the respective user.
 ~~~
 /home/gitolite/.mcollective
 /home/gitolite/.mcollective.d/mcollective-public.pem